From the archives: This story was last updated in May 2019.

 The Belgian Malinois is a ferocious breed of sheepdog known for its bravery.
-Recently, this particular soldier dog (of the said breed) was credited as a hero for protecting the SAS team of six, who were on a routine patrol.
+A particular soldier dog (of the said breed) was credited as a hero for protecting the SAS team of six, who were on a routine patrol.

 The team had just entered a small village along with a convoy of armored vehicles when they got out to patrol the area further on foot.
 They soon fell under ambush by jihadi terrorists, who were closing in and trying to flank the six Brits from all sides.